Frequently asked questions

 Hopefully, you're organized as one of the community groups we work with on a regular basis.
 If not, learn more about our community policing initiative.
 You can communicate directly with an officer

 to resolve issues before they become criminal concerns, or the officer can connect you with the proper government office for resolution.
-Contact Lt.
-Travis Adamson for more information on our community policing effort.
+Contact Capt.
+Bradberry for more information on our community policing effort.